SamSamhuns/tensorflow_training/README.md

 ### OPTIONAL: Data Duplication and Cleaning

-If all the classes do not have equal number of training samples, data Duplication can be done.
+If all the classes do not have equal number of training samples, data duplication can be done.

 ```shell
 python data_preparation/duplicate_data.py --sd data/src_dataset --td data/duplicated_dataset -n NUM_TO_DUPLICATE